shopware/shopware/changelog/_unreleased/2024-10-04-add-primary-order-delivery-and-transaction-reference.md

 delivery that is shown in the Administration for direct access and management of the delivery (e.g. changing the state).
 * A similar reference `primaryOrderTransaction` is added to `Core/Checkout/Order/OrderDefinition.php` for the same reasons.

+## Changes for plugins and apps
+From now on, these references must be set when creating or importing a new order manually.

+In the rare case that an order delivery or order transaction is added or edited for an existing order, these references must be evaluated and possible updated as well.